-Powered by .id - the population experts for Corangamite Shire
+Powered by .id (informed decisions) for Corangamite Shire

 Corangamite Shire is located along the Great South Coast in Victoria’s South-West, with the largest centre at Camperdown, about 170 kilometres from Melbourne.
 Other large centres in the Shire include Terang, Cobden and Timboon with a large number of smaller centres such as Skipton, Port Campbell, Noorat, Derrinallum and Lismore.

 The Shire is predominantly rural, with a large share of the population (around a third) employed in agricultural industries, as well as associated value-adding, notably dairy products.
 There are dairy processing facilities at Cobden, Simpson and Timboon.
 However, a large share of the population is employed in services, most notably retail trade, health and education.
 Tourism is also a notable employer in Corangamite Shire, especially around Port Campbell and associated with the crater lakes throughout the Shire, most notably around Camperdown.
 The Shire is relatively self-contained in employment terms and as a consequence future changes to population will be associated with employment growth or decrease.

 The population of Corangamite Shire has decreased significantly over the last twenty five years, with consistent losses to 1996 especially in rural areas, but comparatively minor losses between 1996 and 2006.
 Since 2006, there is significant evidence to suggest that the population decline has stabilised.
 The dominant drivers for population loss during these periods were:

 The dominant drivers for population gain during these periods have been:

 In terms of daily migration patterns related to "journey to work", 77% of all employed Corangamite Shire residents live and work within the Shire and 12% live in the Shire but work outside it in nearby LGAs and commute to work.
 (11% work location unknown - Census 2011).